Dorm vs Apartment: Pros & Cons Of Both

 More concentration and complete privacy

-Though you will need to share the apartment with your roommates, you will have your own private room that allows you to enjoy your complete privacy and keep your door shut when needed.
+Though you will need to share the apartment with your roommates, you will generally have your own private room that allows you to enjoy your complete privacy and keep your door shut when needed.
 While in a dorm, you will be sharing a room with few others and so privacy is hampered.
 What adds more to the struggle is the noisy environment that prevents you from concentrating harder on your lessons.
 Being surrounded by more people might result in conflicts and arguments between friends, roommates, or others.

 Gain some life lessons